balena-io-modules/mahler-rs/README.md

 Gustav uses [automated planning](https://en.wikipedia.org/wiki/Automated_planning_and_scheduling) (heavily based on [HTNs](https://en.wikipedia.org/wiki/Hierarchical_task_network)) to compose user defined jobs into a task workflow (represented as a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) to achieve a desired target system state.
 If failures happen during execution it can adapt the workflow to perform corrective actions or automatically retry certain operations.
 It is meant for more than job orchestration, but as a library to build autonomous system agents in Rust.

+> [!NOTE]
-NOTE: this project is still in very early stage, but its design is guided by [Mahler](https://github.com/balena-io-modules/mahler), it's NodeJS counterpart, and will share many of the same design concepts, with an API more suited for Rust that is heavily inspired by [Axum](https://github.com/tokio-rs/axum).
+> This project is still in very early stage, but its design is guided by [Mahler](https://github.com/balena-io-modules/mahler), it's NodeJS counterpart, and will share many of the same design concepts, with an API more suited for Rust that is heavily inspired by [Axum](https://github.com/tokio-rs/axum).

 ## Why build this?